CLI

 How to handle existing, non-empty target directories:

-• merge: Keep existing files and merge new ones
+• merge: Keep unrelated files and replace conflicting generated files

 • increment: Create a suffixed directory (e.g., my-app-1)